FilippoTeodorani/Teodorani-NeurIPS---Open-Polymer-Prediction-2025/README.md

 5. **Modeling** — train per-target LightGBM regressors with K-Fold cross-validation using `train_lgb_per_target`.
 Out-of-fold predictions are stored for validation
 6.  **Ensembling & postprocessing** — combine outputs from multiple models or folds to improve robustness and reduce variance in predictions.
-7.  **Submission generation** — produce `submission.csv` containing predictions for all target properties, ready for Kaggle submission.

 ## Results